AI Product Photography Prompts

 Macro detail

 Close-up texture / material / label.
-Texture-forward category pages and detail page modules.
+Texture-forward category pages and detail-page modules.

 Mood-lit editorial